In this section, you will find our aid availability and sources of funding.

 Estimated TAP/PELL Awards

 Remaining Financial Need

-When asked, students should provide all information requested by the Financial Aid Office in a timely fashion.
+When asked, students should provide all information requested by financial aid personnel in a timely fashion.
 NCCC must adhere to federal and state regulations which require the verification of certain information.
 At least 30 percent of our applicants are randomly selected by the United States Department of Education each year for a process called verification.
 Simply put, verification is the process of providing documentation and information used to complete the financial aid application.
 Being selected does not mean the application was completed incorrectly; it is a validity measure to ensure program integrity when awarding federal funds.
 A delay in providing information will result in a delay in receiving awards.

 Students are responsible for any amounts charged to their account based on financial aid for which they become ineligible.

 Accounts with unpaid balances after the tuition due date shall be considered delinquent.
 All grades and records shall be placed on hold and ineligibility for any further registration will remain in effect until such time as the financial obligation has been paid.
 Accounts which fall into a state of default will be referred to an outside agency for further collection efforts.
 Students are responsible for all costs and expenses incurred by the college in the enforcement of collection - including, without limitation, the collection fees of any collection agency, which may be based on a percentage at a maximum of 33.3% of the debt, and all costs and expenses, including reasonable attorney’s fees, the college incurs in such collection efforts.
 Delinquent account information may be reported to credit bureaus, which will negatively impact personal credit scores.